 Time: 20 min return

-The carpark and track entrance are signposted on SH92, the Southern Scenic Route, five kilometres north of Owaka.
+The carpark and track entrance are signposted on SH92, the Southern Scenic Route, five km north of Owaka.

 This historic reserve preserves a tunnel on the old Catlins River Railway.
 The line’s construction began at Balclutha in 1879.
 This tunnel section was completed in 1896 and the line reached Owaka a year later.
 The walk follows the fence line down to the old railway formation, which leads to the 250-metre tunnel.
 A torch is recommended to see the intricate brick work in the tunnel’s construction.
 The land beyond the light at the end of the tunnel is privately owned.